 3. Data privacy and security

-Another barrier that causes hindrance in the development and implementation of voice tech is the security and privacy-related issues attached to it.
+Another barrier to the development and implementation of voice tech is the security and privacy issues associated with it.
 A voice recording of someone is used as their biometric data; therefore, many people are hesitant to use voice tech since they do not want to share their biometrics.

 And this makes data collection necessary for improving their product’s performance.
 Some people are unwilling to let such devices collect their biometric data since they think this makes them vulnerable to hackers and other security threats.